SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 .. testcode:: omittedExternalParameterNames

    -> func someFunction(parameterWithDefault: Int = 12) {
-         // function body goes here
-         // if no arguments are passed to the function call,
+         // In the function body, if no arguments are passed to the function
-         // value of parameterWithDefault is 12
+         // call, value of parameterWithDefault is 12.
       }
    -> someFunction(parameterWithDefault: 6) // parameterWithDefault is 6
    -> someFunction() // parameterWithDefault is 12